 When you move to another country there are not only people you miss but also everyday things, habits.
-Life is no longer filled with small things you are accustomed to – even a simple routine as breakfast.
+Life is no longer filled with those small things to which you are accustomed to – even a simple routine as breakfast can be changed completely.
 You don’t necessarily notice it immediately.
 Perhaps you don’t see it of feel straight away but it will come creeping on you when you least expect it.
 I realized a while after moving to France how much I missed those slow mornings at home and the food it came with it.
 While French bakeries are stacked with buttery chocolate and praline filled viennoiseries, brioches and tender long bread rolls with chocolate chunks, as wonderful as it may be for some, I sorely missed the hot burek and freshly baked sesame kifli with the large cup of Turkish coffee.

 But often in life, as you loose your old habits, you adopt new ones, and it didn’t took me long to do so.
 As I finished my long doctoral studies, I found more time for things that make me happy and fulfilled.
 I turned to photography and cuisine, spending more time in the kitchen with fresh ingredients and new recipes, accepting new ideas and ways of nourishment.
 A warm porridge in the morning or fresh home-made granola with various fruits and toppings in accordance with the season soon became a new sweet morning habit.
 Admittedly, I sometimes still crave a piece of burek and I can gladly say that I don’t deprive myself of it when I go back home.
 And the funny thing is that what I miss most when I go back home are my long quiet parisian mornings with freshly baked granola.